Dental Item Number Costs – What You Need to Know

 For a Dentist, their slowest times are early Summer, late Autumn, and the weeks after Christmas / school holidays.

-During these times, the Dentist may have more opportunity to haggle with you, which may improve your chance of getting a discount.
+During these times, you may have more opportunity to negotiate, thus improving your chance of getting a discount.

 What Is the ADA Annual Survey and How Does It Help?